commitd/docs/README.md

 Visit `http://localhost:8000/` to view the site.

-Full text search is provided, but you MUST before a clean first to reindex the content:
+Full text search is provided, but you MUST clean first to reindex the content:

 ```bash
 gatsby clean